How To Prevent Malaria - The Top Ten Tips

-Do not forget to take the anti-malarial every day during your trip (or as advised) and do not stop taking it too early after your return.
-Most medications have to be continued for 4 weeks after you leave the malaria-affected area.
+If you need antimalarial medication, don’t forget to take it every day during your trip (or as advised) and do not stop taking it too early after your return.
+Depending on the medication, it could have to be continued for 4 weeks after you leave the malaria-affected area.

 10. Be on the safe side

-If you experience any flu-like symptoms within 6 months after your return, always inform any doctor treating you about the journey and the areas you have been to.
-Although an infection with malaria usually causes symptoms within 1 or two weeks, it could take a lot longer (months) for the disease to break out.
+If you experience any flu-like symptoms within 1 year after your return, always inform any doctor treating you about the journey and the areas you have been to.
+Although an infection with malaria usually causes symptoms within 1 or two weeks, it could take a lot longer (up to a year) for the disease to break out.
 Even if you have done everything right, there always remains a small risk of getting malaria.

 Looking for malaria tablets before you take off?
-You can order your prescription online from Zava and our London-based NHS-regulated doctors will dispatch your malaria tablets if you are suitable.
+You can order your prescription online from Zava and our London-based GMC-regulated doctors will dispatch your malaria tablets if it’s right for you.

 And finally: Enjoy your trip!

 Malaria guidelines are regularly updated and countries receive new risk ratings for malaria.
 As a result, some of the malaria risk advice on our site may be out of date.
-Before starting your assessment for malaria treatment, please check Fit For Travel guidance on the malaria risk in the country you’re travelling to.
+Before starting your assessment for malaria treatment, please check up to date guidance on the malaria risk in the country you’re travelling to.